sabaFitwi/cms-design-cross.course-project/README.md

  ## List to do
   - Make the fillter functional
-  - creating a checkout page and login page
+  - Creating a checkout page and login page
-  - making the submission details save in wordpress
+  - Making the submission details save in wordpress